Welsh Rugby Union Premiership

 The Welsh Rugby Union Premiership, known as the Admiral Premiership for sponsorship reasons, is a rugby union league in Wales first implemented by the Welsh Rugby Union (WRU) for the 1990–91 season.

-There have been a number of title sponsors for the league since its inception but, in 2021 the sponsor changed to Admiral Group.
+There have been a number of title sponsors for the league since its inception but, in 2023 the sponsor changed to Admiral Group.

-The Premiership is the 3rd tier of Welsh Rugby and the highest ranked division in the community game.
+The Premiership is the third tier of Welsh rugby union and the highest ranked division in the community game.

 2025–26 season

 The teams are feeder clubs for the following regions: